creatornicole/raspberry-pi-cloud-server/README.md

 ## 💡 Things to Improve

 - integrate MQTT support for remote power control of the Shelly Plug device (see [⚡ MQTT Power Control](improvements/mqtt-power-control))
+	- until now: HTTP Request (see [🔌 Power Control of Shelly Plug Device Using HTTP Requests](docs/backup-script.md#-power-control-of-shelly-plug-device-using-http-requests)
+- log-file that allows to retrace the performed actions and any errors that have occurred (any special logging libs in Python?)
+- explain how to access files via Smartphone
+- add different users with different permissions
+- RAID implementation
+- improve hardware setup

 ## 📄 References